cantikapf/IR-study-companion/_chapters/010-Introduction-to-IR/020-globalization-politics.md

 Economically, globalization has enabled companies to access wider markets and consumers.
 But the gains have not been evenly distributed, with advanced economies often reaping greater rewards.
 Developing countries seeking foreign investment and exports can be vulnerable to global economic shocks and terms of trade that favor the West.

-Furthermore, economic integration has often favored mobility of capital over labor.
+Furthermore, economic integration has often favored the mobility of capital over labor.
 Corporations can move factories and jobs overseas to access cheaper labor markets, leaving displaced and marginalized workers in their home countries.

-The new infrastructure of economic globalization - free trade rules, intellectual property rights, transnational corporations - reflects power structures that favor dominant states and commercial interests.
+The new infrastructure of economic globalization - free trade rules, intellectual property rights, and transnational corporations - reflects power structures that favor dominant states and commercial interests.
 Institutions like the World Trade Organization promote a neoliberal economic model that developing countries struggle to adjust to.

 Culturally, globalization enables worldwide exposure and exchange of ideas, art, and media.
-But critics argue it can lead to cultural imperialism, homogenization, and loss of local identity.
+However critics argue it can lead to cultural imperialism, homogenization, and loss of local identity.
 Powerful Western cultural industries and brands can overwhelm indigenous culture.
 English has become the global lingua franca online, marginalizing other languages.

 While globalization connects the world, the benefits have accrued asymmetrically.
 Addressing inequalities remains an ongoing challenge.
 More equitable global integration requires inclusive policies and new forms of global cooperation and governance.